 For viAct – ‘SAFETY is NOT an OPTION.
 It is a MUST!’

-They focus on deploying computer vision technology for cost-saving, workers’ safety, and productivity enhancement in the construction and manufacturing industry.
-Get updated with the latest technology news and their on-going efforts to the community in the construction and manufacturing field on https://www.viact.ai/blog-1
+We focus on ensuring construction safety with AI along with computer vision technology for cost-saving, and productivity enhancement in the construction and manufacturing industry.
+Get updated with the latest technology news and their on-going efforts to the community in the construction and manufacturing field on https://www.viact.ai/blogs